artainmo/total_perspective_vortex/README.md

 ### ML Pipeline:

 ML workflows include data preparation, training and evaluation.
-ML pipelines automate the ML wworkflow and can be re-used on different datas to train or predict.
+ML pipelines automate the ML workflow and can be re-used on different datas to train or predict.
 Making the AI more reproducible.

 ### Real time data stream classification: